All Episodes

 Rubbish.

-I bet you can even draw it to all of that.
+I bet she doesn't even draw it for that.

 There might be one crazy person whose entire house is themed like that.

-But other than that, that's too it's over egging it.
+But other than that, that's too overegging it.

 Now we just don't believe you because you've tried too hard to make out that you're this patriotic.

-I think what's it what's what's possible is that basically she has all of these like in her attic somewhere and like use them for like when there was like the Queen's Jubilee or whatever a few years ago and had the bunding for that and just like oh just like flags of tablecloth.
+I think what's possible is that basically she has all of these in her attic somewhere and like use them for like when there was like the Queen's Jubilee or whatever a few years ago and had the bunding of that and just like, oh, just flag to tablecloth.

-Maybe they had a street party then and then he just whacked it up in the attic after after using it for then.
+Maybe they had a street party then and then they just whacked it up in the attic after using it for then.

 So it just makes me think that they're not being truthful about it.

-And speaking of not being truthful, here's Keir Starmer saying, I completely get it, where he insists he wants to empty the asylum hotels faster.
+And speaking of not being truthful, here's Kier Starmer saying, I completely get it, where he insists he wants to empty the asylum hotels faster.

-But of course and why'd the judiciary why did your home office appeal against the Epping decision then?
+but of course then why did judiciary why did your home office appeal against the Epping decision then yeah Yeah.

-Oh, they're very sensible with it, you said they're going to try and do something worse in that they're going to try and circulate them in the population in houses, so depriving people of houses and also distributing them so they've got like an equal distribution of potential sex criminals.
+They're going to try and do something worse in that they're going to try and circulate them in the population in houses, so depriving people of houses and also distributing them so they've got like an equal distribution of potential sex criminals everywhere across the country.

-So we're just in one area now, he might have one next door to you, like literally next door to you.
+Just in one area, now he might have one next door to you, like literally next door to the other.

 Yeah, exactly.

-So yeah, it's very difficult to to believe this sort of thing.
+So, yeah, it's very difficult to believe this sort of thing.

 This is only a few days ago as well.

-They've sent back twenty-four thousand in the past year, according to official figures from the end of July, which is not good enough.
+They've sent back 24,000 in the past year, according to official figures from the end of July, which is not good enough.

-Of people, yeah, was it wasn't it within a few months they were trying to say, oh, we've already sent 10,000 back Alex.
+Yeah, wasn't it within a few months they were trying to say, oh, we've already sent 10,000 back.

 Well, I mean, at the pace that you go in, then you've slowed down a hell of a lot since then.

-And uh here we are, Keir Starmer admits he would not want to live next to an asylum hotel as his desperate phase two guys.
+Keir Starmer admits he would not want to live next to an asylum hotel as his desperate phase two.

 Well, okay, that's what the Daily Mail is saying.